 You should also check for cards with fees, especially if you do not use them enough to get benefits like cashback or air miles.

-Cutting up the cards you want to cancel is not enough because the account will remain open.
-This means you could still be charged fees, the card will still show as being open on your credit record and fraudsters could still spend on your card.
+Cutting up the cards is not enough to cancel them.
+You could still be charged fees and the card will show as open on your credit record.

 Instead you need to pay off the card's balance and then contact your card provider to close your account.